-The property contains several access roads and driveways (see exhibits).
-This access road system consists of private unpaved roads that are well designed and constructed.
+The property is accessed via Voigt Road off of Highland Springs Road (a paved road).
+This road system consists of private unpaved roads that are well designed and constructed.

 The driveways and access roads are typically armored with gravel and follow ridgelines and gentle contours.
 Most sections are well graveled.
-Additional gravel is recommended in some locations.
-There are no rolling dips or water bars; several water bars are recommended.
+There are no rolling dips or water bars.
 Driveways and roads will be maintained so that significant erosion does not occur.
-This may include wetting dusty roads, armoring with gravel or asphalt, patching holes, and maintaining drainage features such as water bars, culverts, and side ditches.
+This may include wetting dusty roads, armoring with gravel or asphalt, patching holes, and maintaining drainage features such as side ditches.